taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

        <p class="notice"><%= notice %></p>
        <p class="alert"><%= alert %></p>

-  4. Taverna Player comes with some very simple, unstyled views.
-If you wish to override these with your own customized views you can copy them into you application with:
+  4. Taverna Player comes with some very simple, unstyled views and layouts.
+     If you wish to override these with your own customized views you can copy them into your application with:

        rails generate taverna_player:views